tobiasbu/xavier/README.md

 ## Contributing

-### Do you have an idea or suggestion?<br/>Or did you found a bug, an error or need help?
+:bulb: Do you have an idea or suggestion?<br/> :bug:  Or did you found a bug, an error or need help?

 Create a **[issue](https://github.com/tobiasbu/xavier/issues/new/choose)** and our team will listen to you and will help with solutions.

-### Are you Javascript developer?
-Want to be part of the development team?
+:metal: Are you Javascript developer?<br />
+:metal: Want to be part of the development team?

 _Make yourself at home_!
 [Pick a issue](https://github.com/tobiasbu/xavier/issues), code and [create a Pull Request](https://github.com/tobiasbu/xavier/pulls).